 Our Legal Take

-Apartment complex residents and guests have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided to those at the property and whether this tragedy may have been prevented.
+Apartment residents and guests have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided at the subject property and whether this tragedy may have been prevented.

-- What security measures, such as gated-entry, bright lighting, surveillance cameras, and security patrols, were in place to protect residents and deter crime at the time of the shooting?
+- Have there been prior incidents of violence on or near property?
+What security measures, such as gated entry, bright lighting, surveillance cameras, and security patrols, were in place to deter crime and protect Mr. Perryman at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the family of Frank Thompson, Jr. may seek justice and elect to pursue legal claims for his wrongful death.
+Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the family of Justin Perryman may seek justice and elect to pursue legal claims for his wrongful death.

-The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict for one of our Georgia Clients in Fulton County State Court.
+The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.